v-morello/clfd/README.md

 # clfd

-``clfd`` stands for Clean Folded Data, and implements smart interference removal algorithms to be used on folded pulsar search and pulsar timing data.
+``clfd`` stands for **cl**ean **f**olded **d**ata, and implements smart interference removal algorithms to be used on folded pulsar search and pulsar timing data.
 They are based on a simple outlier detection method and require very little to no human input, which is the main reason for their efficacy.
 These cleaning algorithms were initially developed for a complete re-processing of the High Time Resolution Universe (HTRU) survey, and can be credited with the discovery of several slow pulsars that would have been otherwise missed.
 For a detailed explanation of how these algorithms work and a visual demonstration of what they can do on real Parkes data, see section 2.4 of the associated HTRU paper:

 ["The High Time Resolution Universe survey XIV: Discovery of 23 pulsars through GPU-accelerated reprocessing"](https://arxiv.org/abs/ABCD.1234)

 **TODO: Update the link above once the paper is on arXiv.**

 ### Interfaces to existing data formats

 The implementation of the cleaning algorithms is entirely decoupled from the input/output data format, and interfaces to any folded data format can be easily implemented.
 Currently, ``clfd`` can read and write PSRFITS archives via the python bindings of [PSRCHIVE](http://psrchive.sourceforge.net/), which are not a strict dependency but warmly recommended anyway.
 An interface to [PRESTO](https://www.cv.nrao.edu/~sransom/presto/)'s pfd archives will be added if there are any expressions of interest.

 ### Python version